 5. Student Assessment What, if anything, is different-from-traditional in how you assess students?
 Notes from host school: Questions/ideas for your own team: In what ways do you assess student satisfact How about student motivation? ion?
-Notes from host school: Questions/ideas for your own team: Please give an example or two of using asses sments to improve the school (operations, performance).
+Notes from host school: Questions/ideas for your own team: Please give an example or two of using assest performance).
 What did you do?
-What were to Any unsuccessful attempts?
-What was the response to Notes from host school: Questions/ideas for your own team:
+What were any unsuccessful attempts?
+What was the response to the outcomes?
+Notes from host school: Questions/ideas for your own team:

-6. Innovation What, if anything, is different-from-traditional about the culture of innovation here?
-Do people (including students) come up with new ideas regularly?
-Notes from host school: Questions/ideas for your own team: Share two examples of innovations you've to What have been the consequences of each? ied-one that worked and one that didn't.
+6. Innovation What, if anything, is different-from-tradition Do people (including students) come up with new idea Notes from host school: Questions/ideas for your own team: Share two examples of innovations you've to What have been the consequences of each? ied-one that worked and one that didn't.
 Notes from host school: Questions/ideas for your own team: 7.
 Engagement & Motivation Are students motivated and engaged?
 How do vou know?
 Notes from host school: Questions/ideas for your own team: